-A good pair of freediving fins will not only help you dive more efficiently, they look pretty badass!
+A good pair of freediving fins will not only help you dive more efficiently, but they also look pretty badass!
 Long and sleek, these fins are designed for maximum efficiency while finning.

 Quick Answer: 6 Best Freediving Fins